anvilistas/anvil-labs/docs/guides/modules/zod.rst

     .. method:: required(keys=None)

-        Returns a modified version of the typeddict schema in which all properties are made required.
+        Returns a modified version of the typed_dict schema in which all properties are made required.
         This method is the opposite of the ``.partial`` method, which makes all properties optional.

         :param keys: Optional argument that specifies which properties to make required.
 If not provided, all properties are made required.